Apichatpong Weerasethakul

-His feature films include Uncle Boonmee Who Can Recall His Past Lives, winner of the 2010 Cannes Film Festival Palme d'Or prize; Tropical Malady, which won a jury prize at the 2004 Cannes Film Festival; Blissfully Yours, which won the top prize in the Un Certain Regard program at the 2002 Cannes Film Festival; Syndromes and a Century, which premiered at the 63rd Venice Film Festival and was the first Thai film to be entered in competition there; and Cemetery of Splendour, which premiered in the Un Certain Regard section of the 2015 Cannes Film Festival to critical acclaim.
+His feature films include Uncle Boonmee Who Can Recall His Past Lives, winner of the 2010 Cannes Film Festival Palme d'Or; Tropical Malady, which won the Jury Prize at the 2004 Cannes Film Festival; Blissfully Yours, which won the top prize in the Un Certain Regard program at the 2002 Cannes Film Festival; Syndromes and a Century, which premiered at the 63rd Venice International Film Festival and was the first Thai film to be entered in competition there; and Cemetery of Splendour, which premiered in the Un Certain Regard section of the 2015 Cannes Film Festival to critical acclaim.
 Apichatpong has received numerous additional accolades, including the 2016 Principal Prince Claus Award and the eighth edition of the Artes Mundi Prize.
 His first English-language film was Memoria, a 2021 international collaboration set in Colombia.

 Themes reflected in his films include dreams, nature, sexuality (including his own homosexuality), and Western perceptions of Thailand and Asia, and his films display a preference for unconventional narrative structures and for working with non-actors.

 Apichatpong has also widely exhibited in galleries, including FACT in Liverpool, and the BFI Gallery in London, the contemporary art space within BFI Southbank.

 Early life and education

-Apichatpong was born in Bangkok, Thailand to a Thai Chinese family.
-Both his parents had been physicians who worked in a hospital in Khon Kaen, while his grandparents came from Canton.
-However Apichatpong never learned to speak Chinese as his father died when he was young.
+Apichatpong was born in Bangkok, Thailand, to a Thai Chinese family.
+Both his parents had been physicians who worked at a hospital in Khon Kaen, while his grandparents came from Canton.
+Apichatpong never learned to speak Chinese as his father, who was also a member of the House of Representatives, died when he was young.

 Apichatpong grew up in a traditional Buddhist family, exposed to rituals that incorporate animism and Hinduism, spiritual practices retained in the surrealist tones of his works today.
 Among the filmmaker's early influences are the Dada movement and Joseph Cornell's "boxes".

 Apichatpong attended Khon Kaen University and received a bachelor's degree in architecture in 1994.
 He made his first short film, Bullet, in 1993.
 He attended the School of the Art Institute of Chicago and received a Master of Fine Arts in filmmaking in 1997.